 Arizona is spa country.
 The southern Sonoran desert landscape of Tucson is home to the legendary destination spas Canyon Ranch and Miraval, while in the north, Sedona is a magnet for spiritual seekers.

 The great resort cities of Scottsdale and Phoenix are really one big, sprawling urban center with loads of great natural beauty and views of beautiful Camelback Mountain from all sides.
 Both cities are known for catering to sunshine seekers in the winter, so as you would expect, great spas are thick on the ground here.
-There's an experience for every taste, from small historic hideaways to glamourous golf getaways.
+There's an experience for every taste, from small historic hideaways to glamorous golf getaways.

 01 of 19

 This is the original Canyon Ranch and offers an unparalleled level of wellness support, with medical doctors at the cutting edge of integrative medicine, exercise physiologists, movement therapists, energy healers, hypnotherapists, psychologists, even spiritual counselors.
 The classes are top quality and it's known for its hiking through the surrounding Santa Catalina mountains.
 Up to 240 guests overnight in one-story adobe cottages on 150 acres.
-Type: destination spa.

 02 of 19

 Miraval Life in Balance is known for its challenge activities and Equine Experience, where working with a horse gives you insight into yourself.
 You can talk things over with a therapist, have a cocktail, and take your pick from 120 wellness activities every week.
-Set on 400 acres near the Santa Catalina Mountains, it has 118 adobe-style rooms, suites and villas, most with private patios buildings and great views.
+Set on 400 acres near the Santa Catalina Mountains, it has 118 adobe-style rooms, suites and villas, most with private patios and great views.
 This is the spa that has been famously featured on television shows Oprah! and Dr. Oz.
-Type: destination spa.

 03 of 19